stuartlogan82/twilio-worldpay/README.md

 twilio phone-numbers:update +442038236401 --voice-url=https://YOUR-APPENGINE-INSTANCE.appspot.com/make_payment
 ```

 Alternatively, you would probably want to identify the caller and work out how much they had to pay.
 This might be something you use Twilio Studio for and then use a TwiML Redirect widget to pass the call to this payment flow.
+You can pass them in as query params `caller_name` and `amount`.

 ## Capture Payment Details at the end of the Interaction